the-mac/AndroidJniHelpers/README.md

 }

 ```
-**Coming Soon: Encrypted resource strings can be generated using the bin/encrypt.bash script.**
+**Coming Soon: AES Encrypted resource strings can be generated using the bin/encrypt.bash script.**

 **Java Inline String Decrypting**
 ```java